sorellabs/athena/README.md

     $ npm install athena

-If you **really** want to continue suffering with old and terrible module systems (or use no module system at all), you can run `make dist` yourself:
+If you **really** want to continue suffering with old and terrible module systems (or use no module system at all), you can run `make bundle` yourself:

     $ git clone git://github.com/killdream/athena
     $ cd athena
     $ npm install
-    $ make dist
+    $ make bundle
     # Then use `dist/athena.umd.js` wherever you want.

 [browserify]: https://github.com/substack/node-browserify